tobyhodges/fair-research-software/episodes/04-code-readability.md

     (This behaviour may be different for other programming languages.)
 - In some programming languages, such as Python, variable names are case sensitive.
   So `speed_of_light` and `Speed_Of_Light` will **not** be equivalent.
-- Programming languages often have global functions, such as `input`, which you may accidentally overwrite if you assign a variable with the same name.
+- Programming languages often have global pre-built functions, such as `input`, which you may accidentally overwrite if you assign a variable with the same name.
   - Again in Python, you would actually reassign the `input` name and no longer be able to access the original `input` function if you used this as a variable name.
     So in this case opting for something like `input_data` would be preferable.
     (This behaviour may be explicitly disallowed in other programming languages.)